 Increase conversion rate by orders of magnitude.
 Discovering one big win on a single landing page can increase conversion rates by an order of magnitude because of a very special trait of landing pages: they are commonly templatized.
 Most companies use landing pages with similar designs for a number of keywords.
 The main difference between them will be the messaging (you want the messaging to be as relevant as possible to the search term).
-So if you uncover a conversion win on one landing page, you can immediately test it across your others and have a exponentially more conversions on your hands.
-Exponential conversion increases means more ROI for you.
+So if you uncover a conversion win on one landing page, you can immediately test it across your others and have exponentially more conversions on your hands.
+Exponential conversion increases translates into more ROI for you.

 Increase conversion value.
 In addition to conversion quality, A/B testing can also have an effect on conversion quality.
 This is particularly true for online retail and e-commerce shops.
 The more optimized the landing page is, then the higher average order value (AOV) or revenue per visitor (RPV) can be.

 SmartWool tested two variations of a product page and found that the variation increased average RPV by 17.1%.
 (Check out our blog post about this test.)

 Lower ad spend.
 Testing landing pages can also lead to higher Quality Scores thus a lower cost per click, and decrease in spend.
 Every keyword for a paid marketing campaign is assigned a Quality Score, which is—according to Google—“an estimate of how relevant your ads, keywords, and landing pages are to a person seeing your ad.”
 Google evaluates landing page quality as part of its algorithm and rewards campaigns that deliver a high-quality user experience.
 Advertisers with higher quality scores pay a lower CPC.
 At scale, even a penny’s difference can translate into hundreds of thousands of dollars in savings.
 CRO will help you decrease your customer acquisition costs while simultaneously boosting your revenue.